 Having a social media strategy in place is important for all businesses – and it’s of particular value when you’re involved in the development of franchises.

 Dean Salomone of popular Italian food franchise Rozzi’s Fresh Kitchen is an authority in the world of Australian franchising.
-At the helm of a quickly-expanding nationwide franchise, Dean sat down with Iolanthe from Ruby Slipper to discuss the challenges faced by the food industry, ethical franchising and the passion that drives Rozzi’s excellence.
+At the helm of a quickly-expanding nationwide franchise, Dean sat down with Iolanthe from Ruby Assembly to discuss the challenges faced by the food industry, ethical franchising and the passion that drives Rozzi’s excellence.

 Iolanthe: What did you want to be when you grew up?